saikolab/www-atelier13/src/data/testimonials/testimonial-2/index.md

 ---
-title: HANNAH & MARCO
+title: ELENA & NIKOS
-testimonial: Hiring Jenna was one of the best decisions we made for our wedding.
-Not only was their work incredibly professional and artistic, but they also made us feel so comfortable and at ease throughout the entire process.
+testimonial: From the first consultation to the final styling, the process was seamless.
+They understood our needs and delivered a design that elevated our everyday life.
+Highly recommended.
 image: ./couple-2-crop.jpg
 order: 1
 ---